 Access monitoring dashboard

-If you enabled monitoring, you can access the Grafana dashboard at the path or subdomain you configured in your .env
+You can access the Grafana dashboard at the path or subdomain you configured in your .env

 file (e.g., https://your-domain.com/grafana